Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 view up the coast.

-After this we had periodic views of Red Cliff, and a number of small fishing boats below.
+After this, we had periodic views of Red Cliff and several small fishing boats below.
 The most challenging part was a steep descent to Cobbler's Brook, which was promptly followed by an equally steep ascent up to Redcliff Head.
-Along the way we were rewarded with relatively easy to navigate trails, and wonderful views down the coast.
+Along the way, we were rewarded with relatively easy-to-navigate trails, and wonderful views down the coast.

 After moving along the coastline the trail again entered a stand of dense tuckamores, which were welcome, as the rain had begun again.
-As we approached the end of the trail we passed two young ladies who were in the midst of their thru-hike, and who looked very vigorous and full of energy.
+As we approached the end of the trail we passed two young ladies who were amid their thru-hike, and who looked very vigorous and full of energy.
 They mentioned that we should be sure to stop and watch two whales up ahead, although we never did encounter them.

 It was hard for us to assess today's